ltonetwork/lto-wallet-auth/README.md

     npm run start

+By default, the service will work for testnet.
+For mainnet set env var `LTO_NETWORK_ID=L`.

 ### Step 1 - Web wallet

 From the web wallet, create a websocket connection to `https://wallet-auth.lto.network/connect`.
 Upon connection the